asdine/lobby/README.md

 ### Entrypoints

 Lobby can run multiple servers at the same time, each providing a different entrypoint to manipulate buckets.
 Those entrypoints can create and manipulate all or part of Lobby's buckets.
-By default, Lobby runs a gRPC server which is the main communication system, also used to communicate with plugins.
-The HTTP and NSQ are provided as plugins.
+By default, Lobby runs a gRPC server which is the main communication system, also used to communicate with plugins and an HTTP server.
+NSQ is provided as plugin.

 ## Usage